Associate Provost and Dean of Students

 - Student Engagement and Leadership

 Mark Bandas is associate provost and dean of students.
 He graduated from Connecticut College, Magna Cum laude and Phi Beta Kappa, with a B.A. in philosophy.
 He earned his Ph.D. in philosophy from Vanderbilt.

 He has held faculty and administrative positions at a number of institutions including the University of Richmond, Truman State University and Tennessee State University.
-Since 1999, Mark has assisted in the planning and implementation of the College Halls program at Vanderbilt.
+Since 1999, Bandas has assisted in the planning and implementation of the Residential College Program at Vanderbilt.
 The first phase of this program is the first-year student Commons, which opened in 2008.
-Mark’s teaching and research interests include learning communities, American philosophy, philosophy of education, and philosophy of religion.
+Bandas’s teaching and research interests include learning communities, American philosophy, philosophy of education, and philosophy of religion.